-Do you want to record your Ubuntu desktop, but you don’t know which desktop screen recorder tool to use?
+Do you want to record the Ubuntu desktop but you don’t know which desktop screen recorder tool to use?

-You’ve likely seen videos on YouTube where people share a screencast of their Linux desktops.
-Perhaps you want to join the fun.
-Well, you can, and you don’t need any special tools or separate screen recorder apps to do it.
+You’ve likely seen videos over on YouTube in which people share a screen recording of their Linux desktop.
+Wondering how they do it?
+Do you want to join the fun?
+Well, you can and you don’t need any special tools or separate screen capture software to do it.

 There’s a built-in screen recorder in Ubuntu which, although well integrated, is also well hidden

 Little known fact: there’s a built-in screen recorder in Ubuntu.

 It’s included as part of the GNOME Shell desktop and, although it’s well integrated it’s also well hidden: there’s no app launcher for it, no menu entry to it, and no quick button to turn it on or off.

 Instead, to access the GNOME Shell screen recorder you need to press a finger-flexing keyboard shortcut (which we’ll show you in a second).

 The GNOME Shell screen recorder gives you basic, no-frills screen capture.
 It lets you record your desktop in full …and that’s about it.

 It can’t record a specific window or section of the desktop; it doesn’t record audio or sound; and it won’t let you set frame-rate, encoding format, or anything else.

 But when all you want to do is create a quick screen capture to share online or attach to a bug report (and you don’t fancy using a gif recording tool like Peek) then GNOME Shell screen recorder is perfect.